mathieucaroff/typist/README.md

 ## Goal 3

-Produce lessons in English adapted to the keyboard of the user
+Produce lessons adapted to the keyboard of the user

 ## Goal 4